d3b-center/AlleleCouNT/README.md

 ### Application Description

-The Kids First Loss of Heterozygosity application is divided into two tools: Germline tool and Tumor tool.
+The Kids First AlleleCouNT application is divided into two tools: Germline tool and Tumor tool.

 #### Germline Tool